 Not every visitor has to enter your medical website through the home page/front door.
 Instead, visitors can come through whatever entrance best fits their interests.

 A landing page is where visitors arrive after clicking a link from a search engine, online ad or other type of targeted promotion.
-And, while you can only have one Home page, you can have as many landing pages as you’d like.
+And, while you can only have one Home page, you can publish as many landing pages as you’d like.

 Landing pages should be a part of your online marketing effort.
-Your content should be informative, not “salesy,” although there’s nothing wrong with including a call-to-action on the page, such as, “Contact us to schedule an appointment.”
+Your written medical content should be informative, not “salesy,” although there’s nothing wrong with including a call-to-action on the page, such as, “Contact us to schedule an appointment.”

 Capitalize on the local nature of many healthcare queries.
 Google reports that 63% of searchers make their decisions based on the service provider’s proximity to their home or office.
 You want prospective new patients who live in your area to find you.

 Once you’re registered, you benefit by having your website appear in Google’s local business results for a given search term, such as “cardiologist Miami” or “children’s dentist Rochester” or “Los Angeles chiropractor.”

 A professional website can be powerful.
 It can put you on the map and help you create a growing practice with unlimited potential.
 But to be effective, it must accomplish these objectives:

 Creating a website to promote your healthcare practice is a priority.
 But your marketing shouldn’t be limited to one medium.
 Plenty of other opportunities exist to use good copywriting in explaining your services.
 Consider these marketing tools: